nsrau/azure-docs.it-it/articles/active-directory/hybrid/how-to-connect-migrate-groups.md

 ```

-Successivamente, utilizziamo il file CSV `mS-DS-ConsistencyGuid` di output generato per timbrare l'attributo sull'oggetto di destinazione nell'insieme di strutture F2.
+Viene quindi usato il file CSV di output generato per contrassegnare `mS-DS-ConsistencyGuid` l'attributo nell'oggetto di destinazione nella foresta F2:

 ```
 <#
 DESCRIPTION
 ============
-This script will take DN of a group as input and the CSV file that was generated by Import-Group script It copies either the objectGUID or mS-DS-ConsistencyGuid value from CSV file to the given object.
+This script will take DN of a group as input and the CSV file that was generated by the Import-Group script.
+It copies either the objectGUID or the mS-DS-ConsistencyGuid value from the CSV file to the given object.

 #>
 Param(